 - → Allocate a function key to [Auto.Cal] (see Configuration Menu in the Operating Instructions). - → Configure the following settings: - test method = sniffing (see Test Menu) - type of calibrated leak = external (see Spectro Menu) - calibration = operator (see Advanced Menu) - → Check the settings and value of the external calibrated leak used (see Spectro Menu).
-Correct the temperature, month and year if necessary. - → Select the tracer gas of the external calibrated leak. - → Connect the sniffer probe to the detector. - → Verify that the detector is on Stand-by. - → Press the [Auto.Cal] function key to start the calibration. - → Follow the instructions provided by the leak detector: press [Next] to move to the next stage.
+Correct the temperature, month and year if necessary. - → Select the tracer gas of the external calibrated leak (see Spectro Menu). - → Select the tracer gas of the concentration (see Spectro Menu). - → Verify that the detector is on Stand-by mode. - → Press the [Auto.Cal] function key to start the calibration. - → Follow the instructions provided by the leak detector: press [Next] to move to the next stage.